rhodeislandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • A written brief submitted to the court where the case was tried

-The appellate panel may review the case files and ascertain the judgment was right or not in accordance with the state’s traffic laws.
+The appellate panel may review the case files and ascertain the judgment was right or not in accordance with the state's traffic laws.
 However, there may be no new trial.
-The appellate may reach a decision solely from the available record and the law.
+The appellate court may decide solely based on the available record and the law.

 How to Prepare for Traffic Court in Rhode Island

 In Rhode Island, traffic court proceedings are governed by Title 31 of the Rhode Island General Laws.
-A unique aspect of preparing for traffic court in Rhode Island is the option for individuals to participate in a defensive driving course to potentially have their citation dismissed or reduced.
+A unique aspect of preparing for traffic court in Rhode Island is allowing individuals to participate in a defensive driving course to have their citation dismissed or reduced potentially.
 Additionally, Rhode Island operates a Traffic Tribunal, which handles all non-criminal traffic violations.
 Understanding the specific procedures and requirements of the Traffic Tribunal is crucial for anyone preparing to contest a traffic citation in Rhode Island.

 disclaimer